yum-yab/databus-deploy-example/README.md

 For this another two Steps are required:

-1. Fetching a Bearer Token from the Databus.
+1. Fetching a Bearer Token from the Databus (URI: https://databus.dbpedia.org/auth/realms/databus/protocol/openid-connect/token).
 This can be done by setting the following HTTP headers in a GET request:
     - 'client_id': 'upload-api'
     - 'username': '$USER' with user being the accountname of your account (can be seeen in the URI e.g. https://databus.dbpedia.org/denis)
     - 'grant_type': 'password'